-Disruptive innovation creates new opportunities, markets and displaces existing markets, products and services.
-Disruptive technologies drives new growth, creates new opportunities, forms new companies.
+Disruptive innovation creates new opportunities, markets, and displaces existing markets, products, and services.
+Disruptive technologies drive new growth, creates new opportunities, forms new companies.
 Most organizations are under threat of potentially wrenching competitive and technological change.
-Disruptive innovation have characteristics that traditional customer or industry segments may not want, at least initially.
+Disruptive innovation has characteristics that traditional customer or industry segments may not want, at least initially.
 (E.g. taxi industry Vs Uber).
-These innovations may appear as cheaper, simpler and more accessible when compared to existing products, and has a small segment of early adopters.
+These innovations may appear as cheaper, simpler, and more accessible when compared to existing products, and has a small segment of early adopters.

 Companies are structured for disruptive change in large part because they have never had to be.
 Most companies focus on the client and user side of the business and their needs typically paying little attention to emerging technology change and innovations that may impact their industry segment.
 Disruptive innovation is difficult to forecast and it is not a repeatable process.
 In today’s dynamic and turbulent political and business environment, leading disruptive innovation is more about best principles than best practices, and requires a disruptive approach to operations and management itself.
 Whether going after disruptive innovations that leapfrog competitors and customer expectations, or focusing on ‘blue oceans’ that represent white-space opportunities to create entirely new markets, the leadership issues are similar.
 Leaders must embrace ambiguity, live with uncertainty for long periods of time, and confront the critiques of naysayer both inside and outside of their organizations.
 We are operating in an environment of continuous transitions and adaptable organizations.